Stanford Energy is brought to you by the Precourt Institute for Energy

 Dian is an expert on energy efficiency, demand response, smart grid, renewable energy resources, transmission, and climate change.
 She has extensive experience in energy policy and regulation, utilities, market development and innovation, and key factors driving U.S. and global energy investments.

 In 2014, Dian joined Stanford as a senior research scholar at the Precourt Energy Efficiency Center and at the Energy Policy Task Force.
 In these roles, she led the university's engagement on state and regional energy issues and focused her research on the next level of energy efficiency.
 With Bruce Cain, professor of political science at Stanford, Dian created the course "Energy Policy in California & The West."
 Bruce continues to teach the course.
 She also spearheaded with Bruce and others development of the Stanford Energy Internships in California and the West (SEICW), a partnership of the Precourt Institute for Energy, Bill Lane Center for the American West, Haas Center for Public Service, and Stanford in Government.

 Dian also taught the graduate course "Energy Efficiency: Technology, Policy, and Investment" with Stephen Comello in 2018, continuing a focus on the rapid changes in energy efficiency.
-Dian and Steve will offer a course in Building Energy Efficiency as part of Stanford’s Energy Innovation and Emerging Technologies Certificate, starting spring 2019.
+Dian and Steve will offer a course in Building Energy Efficiency as part of Stanford’s Energy Innovation and Emerging Technologies Certificate, starting fall 2019.

 Dian was a Commissioner on the California Public Utilities Commission from 2005 to 2010.
 She led its work on energy efficiency, transmission planning and permitting, and implementation of AB 32, California’s climate change law.
 Dian initiated the California Renewable Energy Transmission Initiative and was the first chair of the Western Governors' Association's demand-side management committee for Western transmission planning.